elmar-hinz/Ext/README.md

 In the first steps you store all requied values into the array of ext_emconf.php.
 You also set your username for ter and the new version to use.
-In the final steop you call the upload command in give your password.
+In the final steop you call the upload command with your password.
 Don't store you password into ext_empconf.php. ;)

-Ext magically detects when you are inside an extension, even if you work in a subdirectory of it.
-It knows the path to ext_emconf.php without setting it.
+Ext magically detects, when you are inside an extension, even if you work in a subdirectory of it.
+It knows the path to ext_emconf.php automatically.
 For scripting it means, that you must first chdir into the extension.

 TODO